The Definitive Guide to SSL and WordPress

 What is SSL?
 Having a secure website is an absolute necessity these days.
 SSL is the current web standard for exchanging information securely between a website and a user.
 Most information traveling over the web can be easily accessed anytime by people who know what they’re doing.
 You know, like hackers and the government.

 Since this is such a common occurrence, the best line of defense is to encrypt your data.
-The way anyone who accesses your data, besides the person you were intending, will receive nothing more than a string of gibberish.
+That way, anyone who accesses your data, besides the person you were intending, will receive nothing more than a string of gibberish.

 For SSL to be valid on your site, the first thing you need is to have a working SSL certificate and a host capable of supporting SSL integration.